Kristin L. McKinley, M.S.

 Email or 920-832-6532

 Kristin originally joined Lawrence in 2010 to assist with the evaluation of a federal grant for campus suicide prevention and was hired permanently in 2011 as a research associate.
 In 2012 she was promoted to associate director and in 2015 was named director of research administration.
-She serves on the President's Committee for Accreditation and Assessment, Title III Advisory Committee, and Student Success Task Force.
+She serves on the President's Committee for Accreditation and Assessment, Title III Advisory Committee, and the Howard Hughes Medical Institute (HHMI) Grant Implementation Task Force.
 She is a consultant for President's Committee on Diversity Affairs.
-Kristin is a nationally recognized institutional researcher and grant evaluator with more than 10 years of experience in grant and program evaluation and more than eight years of experience in institutional research and higher education.
+Kristin is a nationally recognized institutional researcher and grant evaluator with more than 10 years of experience in grant and program evaluation and more than nine years of experience in institutional research and higher education.

 In her free time, Kristin is active in the community advocating for increased awareness of mental health and suicide prevention.
 She has served as a member of the Outagamie Child Death Review Team since 2013 and suggested the addition of Recommendation 6 to the 2013 Suicide Prevention Recommendations.
 Kristin became a certified QPR Gatekeeper Instructor in 2010 and has trained over 325 people in suicide prevention.